- Course Type: Undergraduate

 A combination of continuous assessment, practical and written examinations and teaching practice makes up the assessment.

-The employment record for Trinity College's graduates in Music education is excellent.
-While most of the students go on to teaching - usually in schools, but also to instrumental teaching, some use the degree as a general arts qualification and go on to work in areas such as orchestral and vocal performance, academia, arts administration, library work, music therapy and music technology.
-Many students take postgraduate courses - either in related areas such as in music education, musicology, performance, or in a range of other areas including copyright law and publishing.
-Recent graduates are working in this country and also in countries such as the USA, China and England.
+The Bachelor in Music education is a professional degree accredited by the Teaching Council of Ireland.
+Graduates of the Bachelor in Music education have an excellent employment record.
+Most graduates go on to post-primary teaching, but some choose instrumental teaching both privately and in conservatoires.
+Others use the degree as a general arts qualification and go on to work in areas such as orchestral and vocal performance, academia, arts administration, library work, music therapy and music technology.
+Many students take postgraduate courses – either in related areas such as in music education, musicology, performance, or in a range of other areas including copyright law and publishing.
+Recent graduates are working in Ireland, in countries throughout Europe, and in the USA, China and Singapore.

 Anyone considering studying Music education is welcome to visit the School of Education, to speak to members of staff, and to speak to current students.
 To make an appointment, contact the Music Education co-ordinator at +353 1 896 1145.